-Desert Shadows Middle School is devoted to providing our students with a foundation of excellence in the liberal arts and sciences.
+Desert Shadows Middle School (DSMS) is devoted to providing our students with a foundation of excellence in the liberal arts and sciences.
 Each day, DSMS students will spend time in these core academic areas.
 We work to engage students with a compelling approach to the curriculum.
-We challenge students cognitively with the goal of inspiring world class thinkers who are prepared for high school and beyond.
+We challenge students cognitively with the goal of inspiring world-class thinkers who are prepared for high school and beyond.

-8th Grade Social Studies begins with the American Revolution which leads us directly into the forming of our new government and the Constitution.
-This unit includes a fun rap battle between the 8th grade classes.
-We spend several weeks understanding civics in the United States to prepare for the Arizona Civics Test which is taken by all 8th graders in November.
-Eighth grade students have the opportunity to visit Washington DC in March to see their government at work and visit places and documents studied in the classroom.
-Eighth graders then move through US history chronologically beginning with World War II and ending with the 1980 decade.
-Highlights of our chronological study includes the cold war, civil rights, Korea, and Vietnam.
+Eighth Grade Social Studies will focus on Citizenship and Civic Engagement in today’s society.
+Students will learn study skills through social studies curriculum beginning with information and media age.
+Next, students will study how the government was formed and the constitution.
+This unit includes formal institutions such as Congress, the courts, and the presidency, historical and current legislation and landmark Supreme Court cases, and amendments to the Constitution and ends with a fun Amendment Rap Battle between the 8th grade classes.
+Students will spend several weeks understanding civics in the United States government to prepare for the Arizona Civics Test, which is taken by all 8th graders in November.
+Eighth grade students have the opportunity to visit Washington D.C. in March to see their government at work and visit places and documents studied in the classroom.
+Second semester eighth graders will study units including civil rights, immigration, social movements, human rights, environmental issues, and terrorism.

-Seventh Grade Science is an exciting journey that combines the scientific method, scientific history, and new technology, applying them to the fields of Earth Science, and Ecology.
-Seventh grade science encompasses the “Big Ideas” of how science is constantly changing.
-Volcanoes, earthquakes, rocks, fossils, layers of the earth, and plate tectonics, are just some of the topics studied.
+Seventh Grade Science is an exciting journey that combines the scientific method, scientific history, and new technology, applying them to the fields of Earth Science and Ecology.
+Seventh grade science encompasses the “big ideas” of how science is constantly changing.
+Cells and Life Body System, the Water Cycle, a Changing Dynamic Earth, Weathering and Climate, and Forces and Motion are just some of the topics studied.